riot/riot/doc/guide/index.md

 ### Context

-For each item a new context is created and the parent can be accessed with `parent.` prefix.
+A new context is created for each item and the parent can be accessed through the `parent` variable.
 For example:

 ```